chilikasha/tinytools/README.md

 - [Cork](https://github.com/buresdv/Cork) - a fast GUI for Homebrew with useful features.

+- [HazeOver](https://hazeover.com/) - fade all open apps' windows out except the front one.

 - [Latest](https://max.codes/latest/) - checks if all your macOS apps are up to date.

+- [Menuwhere](https://manytricks.com/menuwhere/) - pop up the frontmost app's menus at the current mouse location.

+- [Paletro](https://appmakes.io/paletro) - command palette to access any functionality of a currently opened application.

 - [Rectangle](https://rectangleapp.com/): move and resize windows in macOS using keyboard shortcuts or snap areas.
   > Alternative: [Tiles](https://www.sempliva.com/tiles/).